foomo/gocontentful/README.md

 The third parameter of UpdateCache toggles asset caching on or off.
 If you deal with assets you want this to be always on.

+#### Full cache init and rebuild

-The cache update uses 4 workers to speed up the process.
+By default the client will cache the whole space using 4 parallel workers to speed up the process.
 This is safe since Contentful allows up to 5 concurrent connections.
 If you have content types that have a lot of entries, it might make sense to keep them close to each other in the content types slice passed to UpdateCache(), so that they will run in parallel and not one after the other (in case you have more than 4 content types, that is).